chalatz/excursions/pages/destinations/butterflies.md

   mobile: "/img/pages/valley-of-the-butterflies/head-photo-mobile.jpg"
   alt_text: ''
 sections:
+- text: |-
+    The Valley of the Butterflies is **located 26.4 km (16.4 miles)** **from Rhodes Cruise Port** on the western side of Rhodes.
+Please note that the Valley of the Butterflies is now **open daily from 9:00 AM to 6:00 PM**, as these are the **new opening hours**, replacing the previous 8:00 AM opening time.

-- text: Known as the Petaloudes Valley in Greek, the Butterfly Valley is located on the western side of Rhodes.
-What makes it special is that it is home to a diverse range of species of Jersey Tiger moths.
+    Known as the **Petaloudes Valley** in Greek, the Butterfly Valley is home to a diverse range of species of **Jersey Tiger moths**.
 Every year, colorful moths and butterflies cover the land from mid-June to mid-September.
 They are attracted to the region due to highly humid weather conditions.
 The Oriental Sweetgum trees in the valley give off a faint, distinctive scent that attracts moths and butterflies, creating an exceptional biotope.
   gallery:
     items_per_row: 4
     items: